MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

-This declarations will result in the following part of the schema in SDL:
+This declaration will result in the following part of the schema in SDL:

 ```graphql
 type Query {